vippsas/vipps-recurring-api/vipps-recurring-api.md

 You can cancel charges that are in the `PENDING`, `DUE` or `RESERVED` state.
 If you cancel a charge that is `PARTIALLY_CAPTURED`, the remaining funds on the charge will be released back to the customer.

 **Please note:** If you cancel an agreement, there is no need to cancel the charges that belong to the agreement.
-This will be done automatically by Vipps.
+We will do this automatically for you.

 A charge can be cancelled with the [`POST:/agreements/{agreementId}/charges/{chargeId}`][cancel-charge-endpoint]